AdventHealth Palm Coast: 2021-present

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In early February 2023, almost all of the AdventHealth hospitals had their chargemaster on their website, including AdventHealth Palm Coast.

 In September 2021, AdventHealth Palm Coast had a simulation center built by renovating some of its offices.
 The renovation and the equipment for the simulation center cost a total of $1 million.
 It opened on April 22, 2022, and is the largest in the AdventHealth Central Florida Division.
 Its five classrooms will train about 140 AdventHealth nurses each month from Jacksonville University and the University of North Florida.

 On July 11, 2023, AdventHealth Palm Coast announced that it would have a new $30 million cancer center built on campus.
-The 30,000-square-foot, two story building would be built on Florida State Road 100.
+The 30000 sqfoot, two story building would be built on Florida State Road 100.

-On October 26, AdventHealth Palm Coast had a groundbreaking ceremony for Freytag Health Plaza.
+On October 26, AdventHealth Palm Coast had a groundbreaking for Freytag Health Plaza.

 On March 19, 2024, there was a topping out of the building.
 The Freytag Cancer Center started treating patients in mid November and the hospital had a grand opening for the building on January 16, 2025.
 It was named after a local couple who donated money.